 You can purchase the equipment as soon as permission has been granted, applying for reimbursement of the Access to Work's agreed contribution with supplied documentation.

 The costs of installation and training will have been outlined in the assessment report, and you can apply for reimbursement of any agreed Access to Work's contribution to these through supplied documentation.

-We have produced a factsheet for employers on the Access to Work Scheme:
+We have produced a comprehensive factsheet for employers about the Access to Work Scheme: